rozdolsky33/ocloud/docs/TECHNICAL_OVERVIEW_V3.md

 - Routing commands to the appropriate service

 **Key Components**:
-- Command definitions using Cobra library
+- Command definitions using a Cobra library
 - Flag definitions and parsing
 - Output formatting (JSON, table)